CN and TCRC Reach Tentative Agreement

-/EIN News/ -- MONTREAL, April 23, 2023 (GLOBE NEWSWIRE) -- CN (TSX: CNR) (NYSE: CNI) announced today that a tentative agreement has been reached with the Teamsters Canada Rail Conference (TCRC).
-The union represents approximately 6,000 CN Locomotive Engineers, Conductors, Yard Conductors, and Yard Coordinators working on CN’s mainline, shortlines and yards, in Canada.
+MONTREAL, April 23, 2023 (GLOBE NEWSWIRE) -- CN CNR CNI announced today that a tentative agreement has been reached with the Teamsters Canada Rail Conference (TCRC).
+The union represents approximately 6,000 CN Locomotive Engineers, Conductors, Yard Conductors, and Yard Coordinators working on CN's mainline, shortlines and yards, in Canada.

 "We are pleased to have reached an agreement with the TCRC.
 We would like to thank their leadership for engaging with CN in proactive and productive discussions, ensuring uninterrupted service for our customers.
 We look forward to working with them in the future."